The super nabla operator: Introduction

-In this work, we extensively explore the special case when $t$ is specialized at $1$, giving results such as the following. \begin{theorem} At $t=1$, we have the following monomial, elementary, and Schur function expansions, respectively:
+In this work, we extensively explore the special case when $t$ is specialized at $1$, giving results such as the following. \begin{theorem} When $t=1$, we have the following monomial, elementary, and Schur function expansions, respectively:

-where the first sum is over multi-labeled Dyck paths $L$, in the $nk \times n$ rectangle, to which we associate some monomial $\XX^L$ in the variables $\X$ and $\Y_1,\dots,\Y_k$ (see \autoref{section:multi-labeledDyckpaths} for details).
-The second sum is over multi-labeled Dyck paths $p$, with some monomial $\YY^p$; and the last sum is over lattice multi-labeled Dyck paths. \end{theorem}
+where the first two sums are over multi-labeled Dyck paths in the $nk \times n$ rectangle, with different labelings and associated monomials, and the last sum is over lattice multi-labeled Dyck paths.
+See \Cref{section:multi-labeledDyckpaths} for details. \end{theorem}

-In \autoref{section:symmetricfunctions} we describe two approaches giving these expansions and elaborate on the general combinatorial case, from where we derive alternate expansions.
-This involves statistics that ``look right'' (see Definition~\ref{looksright}), which are also useful for the ``square case'' expansions of \autoref{section:power}.
-This so called square case gives an analogous result when $G = \Delta_{m_\gamma} (-1)^{n-1} p_n$ (see \autoref{section:symmetricfunctions} for the necessary definitions).
-In particular, for $\gamma=1^n$, we have $G= \nabla \omega(p_n(\X))$, and we get \begin{theorem}
+In \Cref{section:symmetricfunctions} we describe two approaches giving these expansions and elaborate on the general combinatorial case, from where we derive alternate expansions.
+This involves statistics that \emph{look right} (see \Cref{looksright}), which are also useful for the \emph{square case} expansions of \Cref{section:power}.